-In case of assignment of indemnities and/or other benefits in the event of termination of office or employment in the course of the year, the companies specify:

-- the circumstance giving rise to their maturity; Not applicable - the end-of-office or end-of-employment compensations, differentiating the portion paid upfront from the portion possibly subject to deferral mechanisms, and the components assigned in reference to a director's office from those assigned in reference to an employment position, as well as the components assigned in consideration of non-competition commitments;

-any presence of performance criteria to which the assignment of indemnity is linked;

-any effects of the termination of employment on rights assigned as part of financial instrument-based incentive plans or to be disbursed as cash;

-any existence of agreements providing for the assignment or maintenance of non-monetary benefits in favour of parties who have ceased their office or the stipulation of consulting contracts for a period subsequent to the termination of employment, specifying the related amount;

-any other compensation assigned on any ground and in any form whatsoever;

-the compliance of the indemnity and/or other benefits with the indications of the relevant remuneration policy.

-The companies provide information on departures from the remuneration policy in case of exceptional circumstances, indicating (for each instance):

-the specific elements departed from and the relevant remuneration policy that provided for the right to depart;

-information on the nature of the exceptional circumstances, including an explanation of how the departure is necessary to pursue the company's long-term interests and sustainability as a whole or to protect its ability to stay in the market;

-information on the procedure followed and the confirmation of the compliance of such procedure with the conditions indicated in the relevant remuneration policy;

-• information on the remuneration paid in such exceptional circumstances.

-The companies provide information on any application of ex-post correction mechanisms of the variable component (malus or reimbursement of variable components, i.e., clawback), indicating in summary the reasons, the amount being corrected and the relevant financial year of the compensations subject matter of the measures.
+the circumstance giving rise to their maturity Not applicable the end-of-office or end-of-employment compensations, differentiating the portion paid upfront from the portion possibly subject to deferral mechanisms, and the components assigned in reference to a director's office from those assigned in reference to an employment position, as well as the components assigned in consideration of non-competition commitments Not applicable any presence of performance criteria to which the assignment of indemnity is linked Not applicable • any effects of the termination of employment on rights assigned as part of financial instrument-based incentive plans or to be disbursed as cash Not applicable • any existence of agreements providing for the assignment or maintenance of non-monetary benefits in favour of parties who have ceased their office or the stipulation of consulting contracts for a period subsequent to the termination of employment, specifying the related amount Not applicable any other compensation assigned on any ground and in any form whatsoever Not applicable • the compliance of the indemnity and/or other benefits with the indications of the relevant remuneration policy Not applicable The companies provide information on departures from the remuneration policy in case of exceptional circumstances, indicating (for each instance): • the specific elements departed from and the relevant remuneration policy that provided for the right to depart Not applicable • information on the nature of the exceptional circumstances, including an explanation of how the departure is necessary to pursue the company's long-term interests and sustainability as a whole or to protect its ability to stay in the market Not applicable information on the procedure followed and the confirmation of the compliance of such procedure with the conditions indicated in the relevant remuneration policy Not applicable information on the remuneration paid in such exceptional circumstances Not applicable The companies provide information on any application of ex-post correction mechanisms of the variable component (malus or reimbursement of variable components, i.e., clawback), indicating in summary the reasons, the amount being corrected and the relevant financial year of the compensations subject matter of the measures.
 The aforementioned information is provided on an individual basis in relation to the subjects indicated at the preceding paragraph 1, letters a) and b), of this Section, and at aggregate level for the key management personnel other than those indicated in letter b), paragraph 1, of this Section.
+Page 39

-The companies provide comparison information, in relation to the last five financial years, or shorter period of listing of the company or office of the subjects concerned, on the annual variations:

-- in the total remuneration of each subject in relation to whom the information referred to in this section of the Report is provided on an individual basis;
+The companies provide comparison information, in relation to the last five financial years, or shorter period of listing of the company or office of the subjects concerned, on the annual variations: • in the total remuneration of each subject in relation to whom the information referred to in this section of the Report is provided on an individual basis Pages 37-38 • in the company results Pages 37-38 • in the average annual gross salary, for full-time employment, of the employees other than those whose remuneration is indicated on an individual basis in this section of the Report Pages 37-38 The companies provide information on how they have kept into account the vote cast by the shareholders' meeting on the second section of the Report of the previous financial year Page 39

-Page 37

-- in the company results;

-in the average annual gross salary, for full-time employment, of the employees other than those whose remuneration is indicated on an individual basis in this section of the Report.

-The companies provide information on how they have kept into account the vote cast by the shareholders' meeting on the second section of the Report of the previous financial year.

-Regulatory Framework
+REGULATORY FRAMEWORK